unartig/sepsis_osc/typst/main_thesis.typ

 == The need for sepsis prediction <sec:sepwhy>

-#TODO[Important to finish]
+To this day sepsis, and the more extreme septic shock, remains as an extreme burden to the worldwide healthcare system.
+It is associated with high rates of incidence, high mortality and significant morbidity.
+Despite overall advancements in medical care and slowly decreasing prevalence numbers, sepsis continues to be the leading cause of in-hospital death @Via2024Burden.

+In germany it was estimated in 2022 that at least 17.9% of intensive care patients develop sepsis, and 41.7% of all hospital treated sepsis patients die during their stay @fleischmann2022sepsis.
+The economic burden is equally severe, with the annual cost of sepsis treatment in germany estimated to be €7.7 billion based on extrapolated data from 2013.

+Globally , the situation is even more concerning, as sepsis remains to be under-diagnosed significantly due to its non-specific symptoms.
+Environmental and socioeconomic factors such as insufficient sanitation, limited access to clean water and healthcare increases the incidence particularly in low- to middle income countries @rudd2020global@Via2024Burden.

+A meta-analysis of seven sepsis alert systems found no evidence for improvement in patient outcomes, suggesting insufficient predictive power of analyzed alert systems or inadequate system integration @Alshaeba2025Effect.
+Nevertheless, positive treatment outcomes depend heavily on timely recognition and intervention @Via2024Burden.
+Each hour of delayed treatment increases mortality risk, underscoring the critical importance of early detection @seymour2017time while structured screening and early warning systems have demonstrated reductions in time-to-antibiotics and improvements in outcomes @Westphal2009Early.
+These findings confirm that in principle earlier identification of sepsis improves clinical results, even if existing tools are not yet capable enough, and emphasizes the need for more research in that direction.

+A recent study suggests a paradigm shift in sepsis detection—from a symptom-based to a systems-based approach @Dobson2024Revolution.
+Instead of waiting for clinical signs, early recognition should integrate multiple physiological and biochemical signals to capture the transition from infection to organ dysfunction.
-In @EiniPorat2022, a survey among clinicians regarding AI-assistance in healthcare, one participant emphasizes that specific vitals signs might not be to be of less importance, rather the change/trend of a patients trajectory.
+This aligns with the findings of a survey among clinicians regarding AI-Assistance in healthcare @EiniPorat2022.
+One participant emphasizes that specific vitals signs might be of less importance, rather the change/trend of a patients trajectory should be the prediction target.
-Another piece of finding of the same study was the preference of trajectories over plain event predictions.
+Another piece of finding of the same study was the preference of trajectories over plain binary event predictions.

+However, implementation any data-driven prediction approaches into clinical practice presents challenges.
+Implementation studies consistently identify barriers such as alert fatigue, workflow disruption, and inconsistent screening uptake.
+To be effective, predictive systems must integrate seamlessly into and existing workflows provide interpretable output and aid the clinical expertise @EiniPorat2022.

+Taken together, these insights highlight both the need and the opportunity for improved sepsis prediction.
+The global burden and clinical urgency justify the development of more reliable prediction systems.
+At the same time, the limitations of current alert systems and implementation barriers underline the necessity for models that can integrate dynamic patient data and capture clinical trajectories.

 = Problem definition <sec:problemdef>